We all need a little help sometimes.

 For those suffering from chronic obstructive pulmonary disease (COPD) finding an effective treatment can be difficult.
 Traditional treatment options such as inhalers, steroids, or oxygen can unfortunately only address the symptoms of lung disease, rather than the progression of the disease itself.
 For relief from symptoms and a chance to promote natural healing within the lungs, patients turn to cellular therapy.

 As cellular therapy is not yet covered by insurance, personal finances can become a looming issue.
 Some people find it helpful to try fundraising.
-With your health in mind, the Lung Institute is here to present 5 tips for treatment fundraising to help you reach your goal and get treatment.
+With your health in mind, the Lung Health Institute is here to present 5 tips for treatment fundraising to help you reach your goal and get treatment.
 Here’s how many people have used fundraising to help them.

 5. Start Early